-The Cannabis Frontier: As Medical Cannabis Moves Mainstream, are Gastroenterologists Prepared?
+The Cannabis Frontier: As Medical Cannabis Moves Mainstream, are Rheumatologists Prepared?

 As any self-respecting American marijuana smoker can attest, the nation’s complicated relationship with the drug dates at least as far back as the Founding Fathers: Both George Washington and Thomas Jefferson were known to grow acres of hemp — marijuana’s far less-psychoactive cannabis cousin — on their Virginia plantations.

 The potential benefits and harms of cannabis-based products have been alternately vilified and glorified by users, government officials and the scientific community alike for nearly 3 centuries.
-That argument has carried into the gastroenterology sphere today, where increasing interest in tetrahydrocannabinol (THC) and cannabidiol (CBD) to manage inflammation and pain, among other disease characteristics, is leading to a growing body of research.
-However, some physicians and researchers argue that the body of research is developing far too slowly, at least in the U.S., for one simple reason: Cannabis remains classified as a schedule I narcotic, which, according to the Drug Enforcement Agency, means that it has “no currently accepted medical use and a high potential for abuse.”
+That argument has carried into the rheumatology sphere today, where increasing interest in tetrahydrocannabinol (THC) and cannabidiol (CBD) to manage inflammation and pain, among other disease characteristics, is leading to a growing body of research.
+However, that body of research is developing far too slowly, at least in the U.S., for one simple reason: Cannabis remains classified as a schedule I narcotic, which, according to the Drug Enforcement Agency, means that it has “no currently accepted medical use and a high potential for abuse.”

 Doctors, then, have to discuss the issue in the absence of hard, randomized, controlled data outlining potential benefits and harms, which makes it difficult to offer any kind of concrete recommendations.
-Factor in that there are now hundreds of strains and types of the marijuana plant as well as a growing number of ways to ingest it — smoking, vaping, oils and edibles — and most physicians are at a loss for how to even initiate a conversation about appropriate use and dosing.
+Factor in that there are now hundreds of strains and types of the marijuana plant as well as a growing number of ways to ingest it — smoking, vaping, oils and edibles — and most rheumatologists are at a loss for how to even begin a conversation about appropriate usage and dosing.

-Philip J. Molloy, MD, of Atrius and Nantucket Cottage Hospital, takes strong issue with the idea that there can be no medical use for cannabinoid products, as the schedule I classification states.
+Philip J. Molloy, MD, a board-certified rheumatologist at Atrius and Nantucket Cottage Hospital, takes strong issue with the idea that there can be no medical use for cannabinoid products, as the schedule I classification states.
 “We have receptors that bind to cannabinoids all over our bodies, including in the central nervous system, as part of our endocannabinoid system,” he said.
 “Accordingly, research has shown cannabinoids as having clinical benefit, specifically an effect in inflammatory cells.
 But nobody can fund research, publicly or privately.”

-Similarly, Mary-Ann Fitzcharles, MD, senior physician at the Louise and Alan Edwards Pain Management Center at McGill University Health Center, Montreal, suggested that basic science and preclinical studies have shown “astounding and promising” results for cannabinoids in the treatment of conditions and managing symptoms ranging from pain, sleep difficulties, mobility and mood disorders.
+Similarly, Mary-Ann Fitzcharles, MD, senior physician in the division of rheumatology at the Louise and Alan Edwards Pain Management Center at McGill University Health Center, Montreal, suggested that basic science and preclinical studies have shown “astounding and promising” results for cannabinoids in the treatment of conditions and managing symptoms ranging from pain, sleep difficulties, mobility and mood disorders.